 Yes, it will be winter and quite possibly very snowy, so pack accordingly, and be prepared to see the largest concentration of bald eagles in the Lower 48.
 Expect countless tundra swans and countless waterfowl, the likes of which you won’t see elsewhere, since the Klamath Basin is squarely on the Pacific Flyway.
 If we’re lucky, we’ll encounter golden eagle and prairie falcon.
 Rough-legged hawks and northern harriers are certainties, and ferruginous hawk is probable.

 Plan to arrive at the Medford Airport (MFR), located about 70 miles west of Klamath Falls, Oregon, on February 14.
-Our Rendezvous shuttle bus airport transfer will transport you the hour and a half drive to Klamath Falls so you don’t have to worry about driving in bad weather.
+Our Rendezvous van airport transfer will transport you the hour and a half drive to Klamath Falls so you don’t have to worry about driving in bad weather (if you wish).
 Our home-base for this Rendezvous will be the comfortable and beautiful Running Y Ranch Resort in Klamath Falls, Oregon, not far from the California line.

 We will visit Tulelake National Wildlife Refuge (on the Oregon/California border), where we’ll be blown away by waterfowl and raptors, including mind-blowing bald eagle numbers.
 Other stops will include Upper Klamath Lake, the North Basin area, Bear Valley NWR, and Collier Park.
-Since we’ll have the world expert on North American woodpeckers as one of our guides, we’ll look for local specialties, and cross our fingers for a white-headed.
 We may also check out Butte Valley in northern California for some hawk watching!
+Furthermore, we’ll attend the Winter Wings Birding Festival’s dinner and keynote talk on Saturday night (for which Julie Zickefoose was the 2019 presenter).
+Also, Kevin plans to take us on a night owling trip the night before we leave!

 Likely birds include: